 Answered By: Jennifer Fauxsmith Last Updated: Oct 29, 2014 Views: 162

 Yes, a growing number of collections have been digitized, including the papers of Charlotte Perkins Gilman.
 Many Schlesinger items, including manuscript materials, were digitized for Women Working, 1830-1900, as well as other collections in Harvard's Open Collections Program.
 A portion of the library's book collection was scanned as part of the Google digitization project, and about half of the library's photographs have been digitized and are available in VIA, Harvard's visual access catalog.
 For more information, contact the Reference Desk (Ask us a question).

 Doing in-depth research from afar and need help navigating resources or developing research strategies?
-Request an appointment to meet virtually via Skype by completing the form.
+Request a phone appointment with a research librarian using this question form.